stacks-network/docs/src/pages/technology/naming-system.md

 their key ID to their public key.

 What kinds of things do we want to be true about names?
-In BNS, names are globally unique, names are human-meaningful, and names are strongly-owned.
+In BNS, names are globally unique, names are human-meaningful, and names are strongly owned.
 However, if you look at these examples, you'll see that each of them only guarantees _two_ of these properties.
 This limits how useful they can be.

-- In DNS and social media, names are globally unique and human-readable, but not strongly-owned.
+- In DNS and social media, names are globally unique and human-readable, but not strongly owned.
 The system operator has the final say as to what each names resolves to.

   - **Problem**: Clients must trust the system to make the right